sithuru1/vehical/README.md

 Reporting: Generate reports on rentals, revenue, and vehicle utilization

 Technologies Used
-Backend: [Specify your backend technology - e.g., php]
+Backend: [Specify your backend technology - php]

-Frontend: [Specify your frontend technology - e.g.,html,css js]
+Frontend: [Specify your frontend technology - html,css js]

-Database: [Specify your database - e.g., MySQL]
+Database: [Specify your database - MySQL]

 Other Tools: [vs code, xampp]